rozek/blockly-ai-playground/README.md

 ## Examples ##

-Here are a few examples which you can uploda into the Blockly workspace to get familiar with Blockly itself and the custom blocks specifically made for the "blockly-ai-playground"
+Here are a few examples which you can uploda into the Blockly workspace to get familiar with Blockly itself and the custom blocks specifically made for the "blockly-ai-playground".
+The linked Blockly workspace files should first be downloaded onto your computer and then uploaded into your Blockly workspace

 ### Hello, World ###